Prtm2110/unbasa-eats/ARCHITECTURE.md

 ## Overview

-The Zomato Restaurant RAG Chatbot is designed to provide users with information about restaurants, their menus, and features using a Retrieval-Augmented Generation (RAG) approach.
+The unbasa-eats Restaurant RAG Chatbot is designed to provide users with information about restaurants, their menus, and features using a Retrieval-Augmented Generation (RAG) approach.
 The architecture consists of several components that work together to scrape restaurant data, process it into a knowledge base, and serve it through a FastAPI backend.

 ## Project Structure